maneesht/movie_app_fluttercon25/notes.md

 - [ ] Clean up logo and make sure it doesn't have any extra height
 - [ ] Create better fake data
+- [ ] Pre-seed database with new releases and top rated